attakdefand/DECENTRALIZED-APP/README.md

 ### Complete Cross-Platform Setup

-For detailed installation instructions for Windows, macOS, and Linux, see the [Complete Cross-Platform Setup Guide](COMPLETE-CROSS-PLATFORM-SETUP.md).
+For detailed installation instructions for Windows, macOS, Linux, and Harmony OS, see the [Complete Cross-Platform Setup Guide](COMPLETE-CROSS-PLATFORM-SETUP.md).

 ## Releases and Packages